tsommerfeld/Psi4_to_OLDMOS/README.md

 * `Samples` : complete comparison of the build-in core guess with the Psi4-guess.
 * `CFOUR` : Psi4 basis sets (P4.BASIS) and some experimental scripts with symmetry.
-* `doc` : A notebook with markdown cells containing the most important documentation and thoughts.
+* `doc` : Notebook with markdown cells containing the most important documentation and thoughts.
 * `lib` : Python auxiliary functions.
-* `dev` : uncommented notebooks used for development.
+* `dev` : Lightly commented notebooks used for development.